HLC Criteria for Accreditation

-- The mission statement is developed through a process suited to the nature and culture of the institution and is adopted by the governing board.
+- The mission was developed through a process suited to the context of the institution.

-- The institution’s academic programs, student support services, and enrollment profile are consistent with its stated mission.
+- The institution’s academic offerings, student support services and enrollment profile are consistent with its stated mission.

-- The institution clearly articulates its mission through one or more public documents, such as statements of purpose, vision, values, goals, plans, or institutional priorities.
+- The institution clearly articulates its mission through public information, such as statements of purpose, vision, values, goals, plans or institutional priorities.